-Please click here to learn more about the range of sex addiction treatment services Mark Falango, LCSW, CSAT offers.
+Please click here to learn more about the range of sex addiction treatment services I offer.

-Beginning recovery and overcoming addiction is challenging, but with commitment, intention, and hard work the addict can build a life of intimacy, health, and hope.
+Beginning recovery and overcoming addiction is challenging, but with commitment, intention, and hard work a person can build a life of intimacy, health, and hope.

 If you are concerned that you meet the criteria for sex addiction you can take a free, brief, online assessment, by visiting www.sexhelp.com.
-Look for the link “Am I A Sex Addict?” at the top of the page.
+Look for the link “Am I A Sex Addict?” and look for the prompt to take the Sexual Addiction Screening Test (SAST).
 Your responses are completely confidential and you do not have to provide your name or email address.